-Carriers of a genetic mutation show increased dependence on tobaccoDecember 20th, 2013 in Psychology & Psychiatry /
+Carriers of a genetic mutation show increased dependence on tobaccoDecember 20, 2013 in Medicine & Health / Psychology & Psychiatry

 Scientists at the Institut Pasteur, the French National Center for Scientific Research (CNRS) and Pierre and Marie Curie University (UPMC) have recently proven that, in mice, nicotine intake– nicotine is the main addictive substance in tobacco – is heavily regulated by a genetic mutation that is very common in humans.
 This mutation affects the neuronal nicotinic receptor, disrupting its function and resulting in partial inactivation of the "reward circuit".
 Carriers of this mutation therefore have to increase their consumption to feel the effects of tobacco.
 These results, published online on December 3, 2013 in Molecular Psychiatry, pave the way for the development of new smoking cessation treatments that target carriers of this mutation.

 During tobacco consumption, nicotine binds to nicotinic receptors, thus activating the "reward circuit", a neuronal system responsible for a number of responses – including a feeling of well-being – during normal function.
 The effect of nicotine on the brain compensates for withdrawal symptoms felt by smokers when they are deprived of tobacco.
 As a result, a person's tobacco consumption is closely linked to the sensitivity of these nicotinic receptors.